angelcervant1/rb5_vision/README.md

-# Object detection code for the RB5 drone.
+# Depth Estimation for Monocular Cameras With the Qualcomm RB5 Drone

-This repository is essentially a ROS package.

 ### To test out the ROS node-